rmattila/text2orthic/README.md

 - [x] Create graphical user interface
 - [ ] ~~Use [Bezier curves](https://github.com/vbrg/melin) (or similar) for smoother and more realistic rendering~~
 - [ ] Add installation/how to run instructions
-- [ ] Implement pagination and export to pdf functionality
+- [x] Implement pagination and export to PDF functionality

 ## Acknowledgments
 The glyph images used in this project are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).